Guide to Healthcare Leadership Conferences (2026)

 And there’s plenty of room for out-of-the-box thinking, too, with some conferences bringing speakers from roles as diverse as astronaut, artist, or singer to help explore the future of healthcare.

 Whether you’re a veteran healthcare leader or someone just getting their start, healthcare leadership conferences are likely to be an important fixture of your career progression.
-Below, we’ve collected the top ten conferences in the United States for healthcare leadership in 2025.
+Below, we’ve collected the top ten conferences in the United States for healthcare leadership in 2026.

-Rural healthcare leadership comes with its challenges and opportunities, which are the focus of the American Hospital Association’s 38th annual Rural Healthcare Leadership Conference.
-Designed for rural healthcare administrators at all levels, the conference focuses on these critical focus areas such as governance excellence, elevating health equity, financial and operational excellence, patient centricity through digital transformation, improving behavioral health, igniting innovation, building a more flexible and sustainable workforce, and transforming care delivery and payment.
+Rural healthcare leadership comes with its challenges and opportunities, which are the focus of the American Hospital Association’s 39th annual Rural Healthcare Leadership Conference.
+Designed for rural healthcare administrators at all levels, the conference focuses on these critical focus areas, such as governance excellence, elevating health equity, financial and operational excellence, patient centricity through digital transformation, improving behavioral health, igniting innovation, building a more flexible and sustainable workforce, and transforming care delivery and payment.

 Learning objectives include exploring new models of care, exploring disaster preparedness, elevating equity and eliminating disparities in treatment, access, and outcomes, advancing economic development, and population and community health in rural areas, developing strategies for a more flexible and sustainable rural healthcare workforce, and promoting the adoption of innovative approaches for improving quality, patient safety, and performance in rural healthcare.